1993 Nigerian presidential election: Results

-The Association for a Better Nigeria obtained another court injunction on 15 June to halt the counting and verification.
-This time however, the NEC accepted the injunction and announced via Radio Nigeria on 16 June that it was suspending its announcement of the results, indicating it was prohibited by a court order.
-The final vote was leaked on 18 June by democracy activists defying the law, revealing Abiola won by a 58% majority.
-On 24 June, IBB announced the annulment of the election, citing the issue of vote buying, as well as the need to protect the country's judiciary.
-Ahead of the elections, there were suggestions that the military leadership were uneasy about a possible presidency of Abiola and would not accept the result if he had won.
+On 15 June, the Association for a Better Nigeria obtained another court injunction to halt the counting and verification of votes.
+On 16 June, the NEC announced via Radio Nigeria that it would accepted the court injunction and stop the count.
+However, democracy activists leaked the final unofficial vote on 18 June, defying the law to reveal that Abiola won a 58 percent majority.
+On 24 June, Babangida announced the annulment of the election, citing claims of vote buying and the need to protect the judiciary.